 Habiba was the on-air reporter for This American Life’s radio documentary, “What Happened at Dos Erres?”
-The story investigates a massacre in Guatemala.
+The story investigated a massacre in Guatemala.
 The New Yorker called her radio documentary “a masterpiece of storytelling”.
 Her reporting on that story won her the George Foster Peabody Award, The Dart Award for Excellence in Coverage of Trauma, The Third Coast Radio Award, The New York Radio Festival Award and two Overseas Press Club Awards in additional to being a finalist for The Livingston Award for Young Journalists.

 Habiba was the on-air reporter and producer for the PBS investigation, To Adopt A Child, which exposed the murky world of international adoptions.
 Her investigation earned her a Gracie Award for Outstanding Correspondent.
-As a result of her investigation, the Nepalese government admitted publically for the first time that “mistakes were made” in their adoption system.
+As a result of her investigation, the Nepalese government admitted publicly for the first time that “mistakes were made” in their adoption system.

 Long before Habiba began to explore the world with a camera, she got her start in journalism through radio.
-She reported from Pakistan for CBC and later was selected for the prestigious Kroc Fellowship with NPR where was an on-air reporter for Morning Edition and All Things Considered.
+She reported from Pakistan for CBC and later was selected for the prestigious Kroc Fellowship with NPR where she reported on-air for NPR's Morning Edition and All Things Considered.

 Habiba’s stories have also been published by The New York Times, TIME, The Washington Post, BBC and ProPublica among others outlets.
 In 2014, Habiba was named among the top 5 Outstanding Pakistani Women by the country’s leading newspaper.